 Eric uses his book, Blazing the Freelance Trail, along with his weekly podcast, 5 Minutes on Creative Entrepreneurship, to expand his audience, build authority, and promote his personal brand.

-As a former freelancer and creative entrepreneur who has experienced the ups and downs of gigs and project work, Eric understands the value of building streams of predictable recurring revenue.
+As a former freelancer and agency owner who has experienced the ups and downs of gigs and project work, Eric understands the value of building streams of predictable recurring revenue.

 Practical, real-life insights for creative professionals and entrepreneurs